-Reliability for systems managed onsite by IT services meets industry standards.
-Critical institutional systems such as the Banner student information system, the myHancock portal, and the public website are monitored by IT staff 24/7.
+Reliability for systems managed onsite by Information Technology Services meets industry standards.
+Critical institutional systems, such as the Banner student information system, the myHancock portal, and the public website, are monitored by Information Technology Services staff 24/7.
 Almost all servers are now virtual which protects against physical hardware failures.
 Data storage is a combination of network area storage (NAS) and storage area network (SAN).
 This prevents any single point of failure and enables quick configuration changes to meet changing needs.
-The Hewlett Packard intelligent management center (IMC) was purchased to monitor the 200 network devices which include the switches and Tsunamis point to point wireless devices.
-(III.C.3.3).
+The Hewlett Packard Intelligent Management Center (IMC) was purchased to monitor the 200 network devices which include the switches and Tsunamis point to point wireless devices (III.C.3-3).
 The IMC sends email notifications when certain conditions are outside the normal parameters.
-The Aruba Airwave product is used by AHC IT Services to support the wireless network (III.C.3.4).
+The Aruba Airwave product is used by district Information Technology Services to support the wireless network (III.C.3-4).
 One feature of this product is the ability to see devices and diagnose connection issues.
-It also provides a wireless coverage map so weak areas are identified (III.C.3.5).
+It also provides a wireless coverage map so that weak areas can be identified (III.C.3-5).

-All mission-critical systems that support programs and services are protected by a variety of measures including firewalls and anti-virus and SPAM filters.
-A very old Cisco PIX firewall was replaced in July 2009 by the Palo Alto firewall with URL filtering and threat prevention subscription service.
-Because of the critical nature of this device in the AHC network, a second Palo Alto device was added in March 2012 (III.C.3.14).
-The firewall has a report that is used to track threats to the AHC network that have been blocked by the firewall (III.C.3.6).
+All mission-critical systems that support programs and services are protected by a variety of measures including firewalls and antivirus and SPAM filters.
+An old Cisco PIX firewall was replaced in July 2009 by a state-of-the-art Palo Alto firewall with URL filtering and threat prevention subscription service.
+Because of the critical nature of this device in the district network, a second Palo Alto device was added in March 2012 (III.C.3-14).
+The firewall produces a report that is used to track threats to the district network that have been blocked by the firewall (III.C.3-6).
 Sophos is used on all district desktops, laptops, and lab computers for antivirus protection.
-When the "Crypto Wall" (ransomware) malware spread throughout the internet, only three out of the two thousand AHC computers were infected.
-IT services emailed notification to all employees with guidelines on how to keep their computers safe against this threat (III.C.3.7).
-The Sophos company emailed instructions to IT Services on how to make the antivirus configuration safer (III.C.3.8).
-Palo Alto provided an update to the firewall within an hour.
+When the "Crypto Wall" (ransomware) malware spread throughout the internet in fall 2014, only three out of the two thousand district computers were infected.
+Information Technology Services emailed notification to all employees with guidelines on how to keep their computers safe against this threat (III.C.3-7).
+The Sophos company emailed instructions to Information Technology Services on how to make the antivirus configuration safer (III.C.3-8).
+Palo Alto provided an update to the firewall within an hour of the threat.

-Microsoft Windows and Office product updates for AHC computers are controlled through a server managed by IT services.
-This enables non-compatible changes or bad patches from being installed, while needed changes can be distributed quickly.
-Before normal business start time on the last Thursday of each month, IT services staff install updates on all servers.
+Microsoft Windows and Office product updates for district computers are controlled through a server managed by Information Technology Services.
+This enables noncompatible changes or bad patches from being installed while needed changes can be distributed quickly.
+Before normal business start time during the last week of each month, Information Technology Services staff install updates on all servers (III.C.3-16).
 This keeps critical systems up to date with the latest security changes.

 Planned updates are scheduled for times with the least impact to students and employees.
 The Banner student system requires updates three to four times a year to incorporate regulation changes and patches.
 The myHancock portal is shutdown along with Banner during these updates to prevent access.
 The ONESolution HR/Finance system is only updated once a year and takes multiple days.
-This system is only used by staff inside the AHC firewall.
+This system is used by staff only inside the district firewall.

-Unplanned outages occur very infrequently and are given the highest attention so they can be quickly corrected.
+Unplanned outages occur infrequently and are given the highest attention, so they can be quickly corrected.